polkadot-fellows/runtimes/README.md

 You probably want to do this inside a `tmux` session or similar, as it will take a while.

-8. `rsync` the weights back to your local machine
+8. `rsync` the weights back to your local machine, replacing the existing weights.

+9. Commit the weight changes.

+10. If not installed, `cargo install subweight`, and check the weight changes with `subweight compare commits --path-pattern "./relay/polkadot/src/weights/*.rs" --method asymptotic --ignore-errors HEAD HEAD^1`.
+Ensure the changes are reasonable.

 ## FAQ